AdobeDocs/analytics-platform.en/help/guided-analysis/types/timeline.md

 ---
 title: Timeline view
-description: Explore experience patterns and tell better user stories.
+description: Observe user-level session events over time to find experience patterns.
 feature: Guided Analysis
 keywords: product analytics
 role: User
 ---
 # [!UICONTROL Timeline] view

 The **[!UICONTROL Timeline]** view allows you to observe user-level session events over time to find experience patterns and tell better user stories.
-The left rail allows you to filter to property values that you want to stream.
-The right rail allows you to select the Person ID that you want to analyze.
-The center area shows the stream by session, consisting of timestamp, property values, and duration.
+The left rail allows you to filter the stream by property values and segments.
+The right rail allows you to select from a randomized list of users that match the filter criteria.
+The center area shows the stream for the selected user by session, consisting of timestamp, property values, and duration.
 Duration is not available for the last event in a given session.

 >[!NOTE]
 >
 >The Timeline view requires that the **[!UICONTROL Person ID]** standard component be available in the [data view](/help/data-views/component-reference.md#optional).
-The inclusion of Person ID in a data view is managed by your Adobe Analytics data administrator, giving organizations full privacy control over who can access this data.
+The inclusion of Person ID in a data view is managed by your Customer Journey Analytics administrator, giving your organization full privacy control over who can access this data.

 If a data view does not have the [!UICONTROL Person ID] component added, the following message is displayed: